wuzhiguocarter/call-graph/README.md

 - `ignoreFile`: Path to the file that specifies paths to ignore (default: ${workspace}/.callgraphignore)
 - `maxDepth`: The maximum depth of the call graph (default: 0, which means unlimited)
 - `inDegreeThreshold`: Filter nodes with in-degree greater than this threshold in incoming call graphs (default: 5)

+## Recent Updates

+### Sequence Diagrams
+- Added support for generating sequence diagrams using Mermaid syntax
+- Sequence diagrams now accurately reflect the actual call order in your code
+- Export sequence diagrams as SVG or download the Mermaid source code

+### Node Filtering
+- Improved filtering of high in-degree nodes to reduce diagram complexity
+- Configurable threshold via the `inDegreeThreshold` setting

+### UI Improvements
+- Enhanced zoom and pan controls for better diagram navigation
+- Added export functionality for both call graphs and sequence diagrams

 ## How it works